softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 The third lab will deploy a NodeJS Web Application using Google Cloud Build.

 > Note that unlike in previous labs, we will not destroy the application.
 This is due to a limitation in App Engine.
 The application can be disabled to stop traffic and stop costs incurred by App Engine.
-However, you can delete a service, except for the `default` service.See [here](https://cloud.google.com/appengine/docs/standard/nodejs/an-overview-of-app-engine) for more information on App Engine.
+However, you can delete a service, except for the `default` service.
+See [here](https://cloud.google.com/appengine/docs/standard/nodejs/an-overview-of-app-engine) for more information on App Engine.

 ## Create Google App Engine Application

 Create the Google App Engine Application that the pipeline will deploy to.

 1. Navigate to `App Engine` form the top left menu, it will be under the `Compute` sub-heading.

 You will notice that there is currently no application and the option to create one is available.

 > Note that you can use the UI to create the application.
-However we will use the `gcloud` command to show an alternative for automation.
+However, we will use the `gcloud` command to show an alternative for automation use.

 2. Open Cloud Shell